Electronics Engineering Technology – Electronic Instrumentation – Associate Degree

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the skills, knowledge, and behaviors that students attain as they progress through the program.
 The student outcomes are accessed annually based on the student performance of specific performance indicators that support each outcome.
 The current student outcomes of the Electronics Engineering Technology program are listed below:

-- An ability to apply a knowledge of mathematics, science, engineering, and technology to engineering technology problems that require limited application of principles but extensive practical knowledge.
+- An ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve well-defined engineering problems appropriate to the discipline.

 - An ability to function effectively as a member of a technical team.

 - Apply circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems.

 - Apply natural sciences and mathematics at or above the level of algebra and trigonometry to the building, testing, operation, and maintenance of electrical/electronic systems.